Gijs6/commitstats/README.md

 # CommitStats

-Some scripts that get the Git commit frequency so you can use it on a gh-like heatmap or whatever

-`GetCommitDates.py` just returns the total number of commits for each day and the total commits per repo per day.

-`GetCommitLines.py` gets the total number of lines changed in all commits on a day.
+Python script for extracting Git commit stats.
+It calculates the total number of lines changed across all commits per day

-This is how the outputted data looks for both repos (the values will differ between the scripts of course)
+## Output Format

 ```json
 {